You are here

 - requires regular monitoring and modification of physical strategies or equipment to maintain school accessibility and participation.

-- has neuromuscular, orthopedic, or medical issues limiting their access and/or participation in school routines and environment.
+- has neuromuscular, orthopedic, or medical issues limiting their access and/or participation in school routines and environments.

 - has poor functional motor skills limiting their ability to navigate the educational setting and/or participate in developmentally appropriate interactions with peers during recreational activities.